ffamilyfriendly/Video-Storage/README.md

 | Firefox (PC) | ✅             | Manjaro, 84.0.2 (64-bit)          |
 | Safari (IOS) | ❌             | working on fixing this            |

+*A browser missing from compat list?
+Make a fork and commit your result on that browser*

 ## example
 ```js
 // get default config object